AMIT-HSBI/NeuralNetwork/README.md

 The development is organized by
 [Hochschule Bielefeld – University of Applied Sciences and Arts, Faculty of Engineering and Mathematics][hsbi-link].

-Contributor need to sign the [contributor license agreement](https://gist.github.com/AnHeuermann/88b50d77314e3d669bc33e7f7cffaed3).
+Contributor need to sign a contributor license agreement.

 This package is based on [NeuralNetwork v1.0 (2006-04-28)][nn-v1-link].